huggingface/optimum-habana/examples/stable-diffusion/README.md

     --gaudi_config Habana/stable-diffusion
 ```

-> Lazy mode or HPU graphs are recommended when generating images by batches to get the fastest possible generations.
+> HPU graphs are recommended when generating images by batches to get the fastest possible generations.
 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
-> You can enable these modes with `--use_lazy_mode` or `--use_hpu_graphs`.
+> You can enable this mode with `--use_hpu_graphs`.

 ### Multiple Prompts